A group of program participants in a leadership development class

 Paul Atchleyassociate dean, University of Kansas

-Module 2: Creating the Conditions for Innovation: Designing for What's Next.
+Module 2: Designing for Innovation

-Module 3: Becoming a Transformational Leader: Visioning and Leading Toward the Future
+Module 3: Becoming a Transformational Leader